 Rachel A. Levin (Section 01)

 (Offered as BIOL 440 and ENST 441) Conservation biology is a highly interdisciplinary field, requiring careful consideration of biological, economic, and sociological issues.
 Solutions to biodiversity conservation and environmental challenges are even more complex.
 Yet, conservation is a topic of timely importance in order to safeguard biological diversity.
-Utilizing articles from the primary literature, course topics will include invasive species, restoration, climate change, and biodiversity banking, as well as how to determine appropriate conservation priorities.
+Utilizing close reading and discussion of articles from the primary literature, the course will explore key topics including overexploitation (including connections between the wildlife trade and emergent diseases such as COVID-19), habitat fragmentation, climate change, restoration, protected areas, payments for ecosystem services, as well as how to determine appropriate conservation priorities.
 Three classroom hours per week.

-Requisite: BIOL 230/ENST 210 or permission of the instructor.
+Requisite: BIOL 230/ENST 210 or BIOL 320, or consent of the instructor.
 Not open to first-year students.
 Limited to 14 students.
-Spring semester.
+Fall and spring semesters.
 Senior Lecturer Levin.